Ridzz23/cse15l-lab-reports/LabReport3.md

     assertArrayEquals(new int[]{ 3, 2, 1, 0 }, input1);
 }
 ```
 Here, despite the program containing a bug, the test passes.
-This is beccause the loop body is only executed once.
+This is because the loop body is only executed once.
 So, by the time the original array is overwritten, the program has exited the loop.
 Test with a non-failure inducing input:

 ```